 A good way to mitigate all of the potential disadvantages of selling your house fast is to do plenty of research into any company you’re thinking of working with, and check that they are a member of the National Association of Property Buyers (NAPB).
 Becoming a member requires any organisation to register with The Property Ombudsman, which will provide you with independent redress should a dispute arise.

 Top tips for selling your house fast

-With so much going on in 2021, and no definite end to the uncertainty, it’s important to consider all your options when contemplating a sale; the most common two being whether you work with an estate agent or contact a property purchasing company, such as Good Move.
+With the world economic outlook and no definite end to the uncertainty, it’s important to consider all your options when contemplating a sale; the most common two being whether you work with an estate agent or contact a property purchasing company, such as Good Move.

 Each avenue holds potential for a successful sale, so it’s important to understand which school of thought is most appropriate for your situation.
 We’ve outlined the benefits of both, to simplify your decision.

 Make your home more appealing for a quick house sale with an estate agent

 When you work with an estate agent, they’re looking to sell your home on your behalf.
 Invariably, their success is determined by whether there’s a buyer out there.
 So, it’s important to make your home as appealing as possible.

 By giving your property a little love, and treating it to a makeover, you’ll almost always raise its profile, which will likely heighten interest and garner a greater property value.
 Whether you’re decorating, updating interiors, or performing wholesale renovations, there are many ways you can improve the appearance of your home.
 And if you’ve listed your property through an estate agent but it’s not selling quickly, these might be the reasons why.